You’ve reached content that’s exclusive to AARP members.

 Completed

-Ohayon, who heads up Stanford’s Sleep Epidemiology Research Center, recommends using blackout shades or sleep masks in the bedroom and limiting light-emitting diode (LED) light exposure from cellphones and computers near bedtime.
+You can take action today: Ohayon, who heads up Stanford’s Sleep Epidemiology Research Center, recommends using blackout shades or sleep masks in the bedroom and limiting LED light exposure from cellphones and computers near bedtime.

 Up Next